uber/h3/dev-docs/RFCs/v4.0.0/polyfill-modes-rfc.md

 * Analytics

 There is no convenient function to index a polygon into the H3 grid for analytics purposes.
-Polygons that are small enough, or shaped in specific ways, will not be converted into points, requiring workarouns in order to use them.
+Polygons that are small enough or shaped in specific ways will not be converted into cells, requiring workarounds in order to use them.

 * Spherical geometry consistency